FAQs by State

 Q: What’s the difference between Superior Court and Municipal Court in New Jersey?

-Municipal Court hear a great variety of cases.
+Municipal Court hears a great variety of cases.
 Municipal Court is where cases involving motor-vehicles offenses, such as illegal parking, speeding and driving while intoxicated, are heard.